-Individuals and/or private or nonprofit developers are not eligible to apply.
+Individuals and/or private or not-for profit developers are not eligible to apply directly to the Metropolitan Council.
 However, project sites are typically privately owned.
-Other interested groups such as property owners or private or not-for profit developers must find a public applicant to submit an application on their behalf.
+Other interested groups such as property owners or private or not-for profit developers must find a public applicant to apply on their behalf.